 There are plenty of available browsers, and some are said to be “lightweight.”
 This refers to a particular category of browsers which are designed to run smoothly even on devices with a low configuration.
 The following is a curated list of lightweight browsers for Windows 10 and Windows 11.

 Note: apart from Windows, all these light web browsers are available with Mac and Linux as well.

 What Is a Lightweight Browser?

 Without going into the technical aspect, we consider a browser “lightweight” if it can run smoothly on an old PC with a little amount of RAM: no freezing on startup, quick rendering of websites and graphics, and it doesn’t cause the CPU fan to become noisy.

 Although lightweight, you can use all of them as regular browsers without sacrificing essential functions.
-Each has been scanned by multiple antivirus engines to be 100 percent safe and comes with effective privacy controls.
+Each lightweight web browser has been scanned by multiple antivirus engines to be 100% safe and comes with effective privacy controls.

 Beyond putting less strain on low-end systems, Vivaldi has many good features, such as an elegant tab management system and a note-taking feature in the side panel.
 And given that’s it’s Chromium-based, you’ll have access to most of the vast repository of Chrome extensions out there too.

 It has plenty of customizability, with eight ready-made themes built into it (and yes, there is a dark one), as well as the option to create your own theme.
 In all, there are 18 different sections in the settings, giving you pretty granular control over the whole thing.

 Vivaldi is not without its faults.
 It will crash on you occasionally, and scrolling isn’t always a smooth process, but it feels like a project that’s improving fast.

 Final verdict: a fast, secure, if not always stable browser that will work nicely on older devices.
 It’s not the lightest option on this list, but it’s among the most customizable.